top of page

 Paint Pouring Materials

 The obvious starting point is Acrylic Paint.
 What a lot of beginners get wrong here is they buy the 2oz bottles that say "Pouring Paint" or "Premixed Paint" and use those in place of standard tube paint.
 Do not do that.
 They are not interchangeable.
-Those are designed to be used straight out of the container, but you miss out on learning consistency.
-That's why I'm recommending the discounted Amsterdam Primary set.
-Black, White, and the primary colors in 4oz tubes.
-These are what are referred to as "medium body paints."
-This will teach you how good paints behave, and what consistency they should be out of the container.
+Those are designed to be used straight out of the container, without adding any pouring medium, which sounds like a great idea to start, but you miss out on learning consistency.
+A budget-friendly place to start that will give you a lot of value for your money is the Blickrylic Student Acrylics Mixing Set

 There are so many options for a pouring medium, but the best and cheapest place to start is US Floetrol.
 Floetrol will make your life much easier as a cost-effective pouring medium.
 It's not without downsides, but as a beginner, you don't need your art materials to be archival just yet.
 Consider moving away from it to a retail pouring medium as you start to sell expensive paintings.
-If you're in Europe, Owatrol Paint Conditioner is the next best alternative.
+If you're in Europe, Owatrol Paint Conditioner is Floetrol's European equivalent.
 If not available, look for a retail pouring medium.
 If you're in Australia, the Keep it Simple Pouring Medium is a great option.

 A surface to paint on is obviously needed.
 We want to avoid canvas boards as they can't handle the amount of moisture in acrylic pouring and will warp as they dry.
-I recommend a set of student-grade canvases to start on, as you won't need to invest in expensive canvas just yet.
+I recommend a set of value-pack canvases to start on, as you won't need to invest in expensive canvas just yet.
+If you're in the US, I recommend Blick's Super-Value Packs.
+One level up from that is the student-level Academic Canvas 2-packs.
+Another level up from that is the Blick Studio series, where you also get three options for the depth profile: Traditional, Gallery, and Museum.

 The Kitchen Torch has two uses.
 It is one of the fastest ways to get rid of bubbles without ruining the composition of your paintings.
 The second use is silicone oil-related, where it spot-heats silicone oil droplets mixed in the paint, bringing them to the surface if they were not already.